 The management company or the self-managed Maltese UCITS may delegate the administrative function to an administrator.

-The Custodian or depositary of a Maltese UCITS Scheme should be based in Malta and in possession of a Category 4 Investment Services Licence issued by the MFSA in terms of the Investment Services Act, 1994.
-The Custodian of a Maltese UCITS Scheme is required to keep under custody the asset of the Scheme and to carry out a monitoring function over the activities of the Investment Manager or the management function of a self-managed Scheme.
+The Custodian or depositary of a Maltese UCITS Scheme shall be based in Malta and in possession of a Category 4a Investment Services Licence issued by the MFSA in terms of the Investment Services Act, 1994.
+The Custodian shall be guided by the provisions of the Investment Services Act (Custodians of Collective Investment Schemes) Regulations.

 A Maltese UCITS Scheme may market its units to the general public in Malta.
 It may also market its units to the general public in any Member State or EEA State (other than Malta) provided that it follows the notification procedure stipulated in the Investment Services Act (Marketing of UCITS) Regulations, 2011.